acceleratescience/acceleratescience.github.io/_opportunities/join-our-team-senior-research-associate.md

 ---
 layout: opportunities-single
 title: Join our team!
-Senior Research Associate
+Applications open for a Senior Research Associate to join the Accelerate Programme.
 excerpt: We are looking for a Senior Research Associate to join the team, with a post that will support them in developing their research careers.
 The successful candidate will be responsible for pursuing high-quality research at